Martin Barrass: Career

 In 2014 Martin started doing a lunchtime time slot of BBC Radio York.
 The show is a mix of music, comedy and interviews.

 Theatre

 Besides acting in serious and non-York based roles, Barrass is famous for being the sidekick of Berwick Kaler in the Pantomimes performed at York's Theatre Royal since 1985.
 Barrass also takes part in productions run by the Hull Truck Theatre Company.

+Barrass was Richard Bean's first choice to play the role of Alfie in the Royal National Theatre's production of One Man, Two Guvnors.
+Barrass was initially unable to accept the part due to other theatre commitments; however, he eventually played Alfie at the Theatre Royal Haymarket when the original cast transferred to Broadway.

 Personal life

 Barrass was born in Kingston upon Hull, but now lives and works mainly in York.

 In September 2016, Barrass was involved in a motorbike collision near to Skipton in North Yorkshire.
 He was airlifted to Leeds General Infirmary where he was kept in a medically induced coma for several days.
 It was later revealed that Barrass had suffered 17 fractured ribs, a "mashed" liver, a broken ankle and his heart had stopped for five minutes.
 Barrass intends to return to the stage in February 2017 as part of Hull's City of Culture year.